-b Always use the chain brake as a parking brake when changing position and when the saw is put down for a short time.
+b You can also use the chain brake as a temporary brake when you change position or if you put the saw down for a short time.
 You should also apply the chain brake manually if there is a risk of the chain accidentally hitting anyone or anything close by.